 "Nutrigenomics has revealed that there is so much more to food than just the nutrients we have discovered thus far.
-Real food is packed with thousands of compounds with a complex and dynamic relationship with one another and your genes," shares Frank Lipman, M.D., author of The New Rules for Aging Well, as part of mbg's Functional Nutrition Coaching curriculum.
-Indeed, nutrigenomics is a fascinating, growing field that involves nutrition, medicine, genetics, and ethics, with ample opportunity for further gene-based scientific inquiry.
+Real food is packed with thousands of compounds with a complex and dynamic relationship with one another and your genes," shares Frank Lipman, M.D., author of The New Rules for Aging Well, as part of mbg's Functional Nutrition Training curriculum.
+Indeed, nutrigenomics is a fascinating, growing field that involves nutrition, medicine, genetics, and ethics, with ample opportunity for further gene-based scientific1 inquiry.

 Nutrigenomics & nutrigenetics: Is there a difference?

 While both fall under the parasol of nutritional genomics and touch on gene-diet dynamics, there are no official differentiators.
 Often, nutrigenomics is associated with employing molecular means to assess how food compounds influence DNA, alter gene structure and expression, and ultimately contribute to disease predisposition.
 In other words, nutrigenomics looks at the effects of nutrition on genes and their relationship with the genome.

 Similarly, nutrigenetics is a personalized nutrition2 domain that examines the different phenotypic responses to diet (such as glucose levels, weight, or plasma cholesterol) depending on an individual's genetic composition, dietary intake, and health outcomes.